saksham/CarND-Advanced-Lane-Lines/README.md

 ![undistorted-chess-board][distortion-correction]

-Notice how the top central boxes in the chess board appear to have been "straightened" after this distortion correction.
+Notice how the top central boxes in the chess board appear to have been slightly "straightened" after this distortion correction.

 ### Pipeline (single images)

-#### 1. An example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+These are the steps taken to find lane markings in a single image.
+The same function is invoked for processing individual frames from the videos later.

+#### 1. Thresholding to Create Binary Images

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (in `threshold` function in [Thresholder class in thresholding module](src/thresholding.py)).
+Here is an example of my output for this step.

-![alt text][image3]
+We can see more examples of the effect of thresholding in [output/images/thresholding folder](output/images/thresholding).
+The originals and binary images have the corresponding identifiers in their file names.

+#### 2. Distortion Correction

+The distortion introduced in the images due to the lens in camera needs to be corrected.
+Hence, we need to call `cv2.undistort` inside [undistort function](src/calibration.py) once the camera has been calibrated.
+Here is an example of an undistorted example image.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.